 Where can I get subscription flat rate pricing?

 Right here.
-There are processors within the CardFellow marketplace that offer flat rate subscription pricing, and you'll be able to see quotes alongside interchange plus pricing so that you can compare apples to apples and make an informed decision.
-You'll just need to create a free account to see quotes for subscription pricing for your business.
+There are processors within the CardFellow marketplace that offer flat rate subscription pricing.
+You’ll be able to see quotes alongside interchange plus pricing so that you can compare apples to apples.
+You’ll just need to create a free account to see quotes for subscription pricing for your business.
 Sign up here.